Academic Curricula

 The Maddux Model

-Each fall, students prepare for our annual Literacy Festival by exploring well-regarded authors and high-quality children’s literature.
-In the spring, the discovery continues as students research the work of famous artists and artwork and set out to make their own museum-worthy creations.
-Their work is showcased at our annual Art Festival in May – the culminating event of the school year.
+Each spring, students prepare for our Arts & Literacy Festival by exploring well-regarded authors and high-quality children’s literature.
+The discovery continues as students research the work of famous artists and artwork and set out to make their own museum-worthy creations.
+Their work is showcased at this culminating event of the school year.

 Pre-Kindergarten